Lemoncode/webpack-by-sample/version 4/05 misc/06 Webpack Config Reload/README.md

 ## steps

-- `npm install` to install previous sample packages:
+- `npm install` to install previous sample packages, those that are reflected in the `package.json` file:

 ```bash
 npm install
 ```

 - Let's install `nodemon` via `npm` as well.
-This is a development-only utility, so let's add `--save-dev` modifier.
+This is a development-only utility (it should be in _devDependencies_), so let's add `--save-dev` modifier.

+> Remember that `npm i nodemon -D` we get the same result but with shortcuts.

 ```bash
 npm install nodemon --save-dev